Music 105 - Understanding Music » Spring 2022 » Quiz 4 The Classical Period

 A symphony is a

-B. work for piano solo.
+A. work for piano solo.

-C. work for chorus and orchestra.
+C. work for solo instrument.

-D. sonata for orchestra.
+D. work for chorus and orchestra.

 Question #17